ai-cam/ai-cam.github.io/_projects/public-dialogues.md

 Participants in this dialogue called for:

-• Further transparency around where and how AI is being used, supported by education and public information initiatives that help build understanding of AI.\
+* Further transparency around where and how AI is being used, supported by education and public information initiatives that help build understanding of AI.

-• Governance that ensures public benefit is the guiding principle for the use of AI in any public services, backed up by powers to prevent profit being prioritised over service quality.\
+* Governance that ensures public benefit is the guiding principle for the use of AI in any public services, backed up by powers to prevent profit being prioritised over service quality.

-• Independent regulatory bodies that are equipped with the power to influence how and where AI is used, and that can take action to prevent misuse.\
+* Independent regulatory bodies that are equipped with the power to influence how and where AI is used, and that can take action to prevent misuse.

-• Collaborative and user-centred design practices that centre user need in AI development, and that take action to remove bias and improve reliability.\
+* Collaborative and user-centred design practices that centre user need in AI development, and that take action to remove bias and improve reliability.

-• Data sharing regulation that protects privacy, while enabling the use of data to deliver public benefit.\
+* Data sharing regulation that protects privacy, while enabling the use of data to deliver public benefit.

-• Robust security systems to prevent cyber threats and fraud involving AI.
+* Robust security systems to prevent cyber threats and fraud involving AI.

 R﻿ead the [AI Public Dialogue Report](/assets/uploads/ai-cam-public-dialogue-report-with-appendix-v5-.pdf)